Skip to content

 160. Reporting of salary by gender?

 1235 - The company reports minimum wage of gender.
-However, it does not state the ratio of the basic salary and remuneration of women to men for each employee category, and the information is limited and self-reported.
+However, it does not state the ratio of the basic salary and remuneration of women to men for each employee category, and the information is between two to five years old.

 • Y